 Humanities is the study of human societies, environments, people and their cultures in the past and the present.
-Humanities (History, Geography, Economics and Business and Civics and Citizenship) provides a framework for developing the key ideas and concepts that enable students to understand the way in which people and societies have organised their world under particular conditions and made meaning of it.
+The Humanities course of study is comprised of: History, Geography, Economics and Business, Civics and Citizenship, and 'RAVE' (Religious and Values Education).
+It provides a framework for developing the key ideas and concepts that enable students to understand the way in which people and societies have organised their world under particular conditions and make meaning of it.
 The study of Business and Economics introduces students to money management and financial risk.
 The study of Civics and Citizenship provides the knowledge and skills conducive to functioning as an active member of society.
 This includes elements of the study of Australia's legal system, tourism and finances.